IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/@Model/table.md

 variable declared as log-variables, compared to the first parameter variant; `NaN` for nonlog-variables.

-* `"Description"` - Description text from the model file.
+* `"Description"` - Description text from the model file (quoted text preceding the name in a declaration section).

+* `"Alias"` - Alias text from the model file (the part of the quoted text preceding the name in a declaration section that follows after a double exclamation mark).

 * `"Log"` - Indicator of log-variables: `true` for each model variable declared as a log-variable, `false` otherwise.